vg-json-data/sm-json-data/region/region-readme.md

 * _farming:_ Represents the presence monster spawners.
 This may be removed later and replaced by actual monster spawners.
 #### locks
 The `locks` property is an array that contains different ways a node can be locked, and the corresponding way it can be unlocked.
 Each object in the `locks` property has two properties of its own:
-* _type:_ An enum indicating the type of lock.
+* _lockType:_ An enum indicating the type of lock.
 It gives a basic idea of what kind of thing has to be done to open this lock.
 Possible lock types are:
   * _bossFight:_ Meant for locks on actual boss nodes, indicates that the node is unlocked by performing the boss fight.
   * _coloredDoor:_ A door lock that is opened by spending ammo on a door.
 Includes eye doors.
   * _cutscene:_ A lock that is essentially opened by just waiting in the room.